iffy/generalconference/data/eng/1975-04/037-the-symbol-of-christ/text.md

 glorious vision, he--the resurrected, living Lord--and his Father, the God of heaven, appeared to a boy prophet to begin anew the restoration of ancient truth.
 There followed a veritable "cloud of witnesses" ([Heb.
-12:1](https://www.lds.org/scriptures/nt/heb/12.1?lang=eng#0)), and he who had been the recipient--Joseph Smith, the modern prophet--declared with words of
+12:1](/scriptures/nt/heb/12.1?lang=eng#0)), and he who had been the recipient --Joseph Smith, the modern prophet--declared with words of soberness:
-soberness:

 "And now, after the many testimonies which have been given of him, this is the testimony, last of all, which we give of him: That he lives!